 Our temporary exhibition galleries are currently closed due to Covid-19 restrictions.
-We’re planning an exciting exhibition programme for 2021 with our partners.
-Details of the 2021 Open Exhibition will be announced in the Autumn.
+We’re planning an exciting exhibition programme for 2021 with our partners, details of which will be announced in the spring.
 For updates please follow our social media channels.

 Pride in Our City